 - Learn.
 We cannot take care of our community and those in need, if we do not first equip ourselves for the task before us.
 Transformation and conversion begin with each of us.
 Before we call for the world to turn to the grace of Jesus Christ and love of God, we must work on orienting our hearts in that direction and recognize our continual need for daily conversion.

 - Serve.
 Katrina again renewed our call to love our surrounding neighborhoods of Broadmoor, Freret, and parts of Central City and Uptown.
 We will proclaim the Gospel (the Good News) of Christ Jesus and continue to focus our outreach efforts primarily within our self-defined parish boundaries.
 We seek to share the love of God with our neighbors who are hurting and seeking spiritual, mental, and physical renewal.
 We will share our faith, not because we seek to judge, but rather because we seek to see our neighbor restored to full connection with God and experience the overwhelming love of God we experience as individuals and as a community.
-At the same time, we will continue to partner and invest in our partners around North America through our guesthouse.

 - Persevere.
 St. Paul wrote to the Hebrews, “…let us run with perseverance the race that is set before us…” (Heb 12:1b NRSV) Since 2005, we have learned to bend to God’s call and persist in the face of obstacles.
 We seek to continue to be willing to change based on the Holy Spirit’s call on our communal life.
 We are determined to boldly proclaim the Good News.

 Click here to learn more about Sundays at Annunciation as well as our Children's and Adult Formation programs.

 Jessica Holl and Steven Kennedy